 You may have thought that “upcycling” is just another way to address “recycling.”
 While they are relatively close in definition, and some even think that they are synonymous, upcycling can stand alone.
-To be specific, upcycling differs on the process and impact.
+To be specific, upcycling differ in the process and impact.
 Recycling is enclosed in the idea of just converting waste into a reusable material.
 This is what you do when you collect plastic bottles and turn them over to junkshops or to local waste management officers, who you trust to use the materials for future processes.
 Perhaps, with a lower quality than the original.

 By upcycling, we also create something useful out of a seemed “unrecyclable” stuff.
 It is possible because we think and “tink.”
 This is also one of the reasons why the concept is also referred to as an art.
-The overall process of upcycling utilizes creativity skills and imagination, then later on embeds that through a tangible upcycled form.
+The overall process of upcycling utilizes creativity skills and imagination, then, later on, embeds that through a tangible upcycled form.

 What Can You Upcycle?

-When we talk about wastes, our minds immediately flash pictures of plastic bottles, used papers, candy wrappers and sachets, and disposable materials like plastic spoon and fork, cups, and straw.
+When we talk about wastes, our minds immediately flash pictures of plastic bottles, used papers, candy wrappers and sachets, and disposable materials like plastic spoons and fork, cups, and straw.
 While these are some of the most evident trash around the world, upcycling is not limited to that.
 In fact, any stuff that no longer serves its purpose is a highly potential candidate for upcycling.

-But what’s more interesting is that, upcycling can also be done to biodegradable materials.
-This includes the food you thought deserves the bin instead your plate.
+But what’s more interesting is that upcycling can also be done to biodegradable materials.
+This includes the food you thought deserves the bin instead of your plate.
 By food waste, we do not talk about fungal-contaminated bread or viand.
 Rather, we talk about leftovers that sit in food containers overnight, waiting to be consumed but neglected the next day.
 Or, these are the vegetables or fruit you forgot in the fridge or the food counter which lost its freshness.
 So basically, these food are still edible and are not yet contaminated.
 What more, they can still be elevated from their flavors and presentation, though upcycling.

 Other fruit peels can be used as insect repellants.
-In 2017, Taylor & Francis Group, an online international journal, published that citrus fruit peels are effective alternative to mosquito control.
+In 2017, Taylor & Francis Group, an online international journal, published that citrus fruit peels are an effective alternative to mosquito control.
 This was also seconded by other researchers such as the works of Badawy, Taktak & El-Aswad (2017).

 Why is Upcycling Significant in a Zero Waste Lifestyle?

-The very core of zero waste is to eradicate putting trash to landfills and incinerators which make the planet really sick.
-By zero waste, we do not mean having no waste at all.
+The very core of zero waste is to eradicate putting the trash to landfills and incinerators which make the planet really sick.
+By zero waste, we do not mean having any waste at all.
 Rather, it is keeping track of where you are the most wasteful and doing something to reduce unnecessary waste, if not all.

 Upcycling Tips and Tricks

 - Plan ahead.
-Think what specific material you want to fix, what purpose it will serve, what tools you need, and how exactly you will execute.
+Think about what specific material you want to fix, what purpose it will serve, what tools you need, and how exactly you will execute.

 - Tap your creative soul.
 Upcycling means elevating and you certainly want to see that in your work.
 You can do it by thinking outside the norm, like converting an old luggage bag to a couch, or a wooden jalousie into a shelf.

 - Use old materials altogether.
-To save you from all the hassle, try to group old stuff to others that matches their new use.
+To save you from all the hassle, try to group old stuff to others that match their new use.
 If you have old fluffy clothes and is planning to make couches from old tin cans, you can use the fabric as the foam.

 - Finish work with sophistication.
 Upcycled things do not mean poor quality outputs.
 They can even be as luxurious as the new products or even higher than that.
-Do not forget to make sure that products are still finished with finesse despite its original form.
+Do not forget to make sure that products are still finished with finesse despite their original form.
 Use wax, varnish, or coating for materials that need it.

 - Be open to failures and try again.
 Upcycling may not necessarily mean ease for some.
 But one thing is sure—IT IS FUN.
 So when you feel like you cannot put that thought to work, try again and never give up.

-Upcycling may be as conventional as it sounds.
+Upcycling may be as unconventionable as it sounds.
 But it definitely is something we need to work on for a more sustainable society.
 We do not just make our creativity tangible.
 We also learn important physical and moral skills that we can treasure for life.
 Moreover, it is a move that does not only portray our zero waste lifestyle, it is also a way to say to the world that we care for the present and for the future.